-We note that in [2], the difference in performance between the holistic and component-based algorithm was explained to be due to the different training methodologies.
-As both algorithms in this study use the same training methodology, additional explanations are needed to account for this difference.
+We note that in [6], the difference in performance between the holistic and component-based algorithms was explained to be due to the different training methodologies.
+In this study, both algorithms use the same training methodology, additional explanations are needed to account for this difference.
 Primarily, the component-based method does not consider any spatial relationship between individual components, which is encoded in the holistic representation.
-Furthermore, it may simply be more difficult to match composites at low ranks based on the use of a small number of components used in the component-based algorithm.
+Furthermore, it may simply be more difficult to match composites at low ranks based on the use of a small number of components used in the componentbased algorithm.
 However, when these components are accurately described by a witness and accurately depicted by a forensic artist, the component-based method does well.